google/WebFundamentals/src/content/en/fundamentals/getting-started/primers/shadowdom.md

       </span>

-**Composed DOM**
+**Flattened DOM tree**

 The result of the browser distributing the user's light DOM into your shadow DOM, rendering the final product.
-The composed tree is what you ultimately see in the DevTools and what's rendered on the page.
+The flattened tree is what you ultimately see in the DevTools and what's rendered on the page.

     <button is="better-button">